-There are various safeguards which can be done to prevent cyber-crimes.
-Firstly and most importantly, we should avoid posting our personal details on the internet as well as social media accounts such as Facebook, Instagram etc. we should avoid posting each and every details of our lives on internet.
+There are various safeguards that can be done to prevent cyber-crimes.
+Firstly and most importantly, we should avoid posting our personal details on the internet as well as social media accounts such as Facebook, Instagram etc. we should avoid posting each and every detail of our lives on the internet.

-We should not provide our personal details like credit card details over the phone calls to the unknown number because there are various fraud calls who tries to take all our money.
+We should not provide our personal details like credit card details over the phone calls to the unknown number because there are various fraud calls that try to take all our money.
 We should keep our life private.
-If there is a doubt that you are a victim of cyberstalking, then you must take professional help, we should not wait for the result of the cyberstalking as it can be dangerous.
+If there is a doubt that you are a victim of cyberstalking, then you must take professional help, we should not wait for the result of cyberstalking as it can be dangerous.

 Artificial intelligence has attracted great attention in recent years.
-Cyber-crimes are the crimes which are related to artificial intelligence or which is committed through the internet.
+Cybercrimes are crimes that are related to artificial intelligence or which is committed through the internet.
 We are blessed that engineers have made our lives much easier by various inventions in computer technology.